TEXT WISH TO 70111 TO DONATE £3 A MONTH

 These spa pool wishes can be enjoyed by the whole family and provide many physical and emotional benefits for seriously ill children, particularly those with limited movement due to neurological conditions and muscle diseases.

 Spa pools often help children displaying physical symptoms to relax their muscles through hydrotherapy.
-Children like Casey, who's living with SWAN syndrome (Sydrome Without A Name) and had her wish granted in 2017.
+Children like Gracie, who's living with severe epilepsy and had her wish granted in 2021.

 They can improve a child’s sleep